Optus: Founding of Optus (1991–present)

 Optus gained the second general carrier licence in January 1991.

 After privatisation, AUSSAT became Optus and its first offering to the general public was to offer long-distance calls at cheaper rates than that of its competitor Telstra.
 The long-distance calling rates on offer were initially available by consumers dialing 1 before the area code and phone number.
 Following this, a ballot process was conducted by then regulator AUSTEL, with customers choosing their default long-distance carrier.
 Customers who made no choice or did not respond to the mailout campaign automatically remained as a Telstra long-distance customer.
 Customers who remained with Telstra could dial the override code of 1456 before the area code and phone number to manually select Optus as the carrier for that single call.
 Since 1 July 1998, consumers have the choice of preselecting their preferred long-distance carrier or dialling the override code before dialling a telephone number.

 The group began by building an interstate fibre optic cable and a series of exchanges between Optus' interstate network and Telstra's local network.
 It also laid fibre optics into major office buildings and industrial areas, and focused on high bandwidth local, (interstate) long distance, and interstate calls for business.
 In its early years, Optus was only able to offer local and long-distance calls to residential customers through Telstra's local phone network.
 Telstra would carry residential to residential calls to Optus' exchanges, and then the calls would be switched to Optus' long-distance fibre optic network.

-In 1993 Optus, along with Telstra and Vodafone were licensed by the regulator Austel (now ACMA) to provide 2G GSM mobile telephony.
+In 1993 Optus, along with Telstra and Vodafone were licensed by the regulator Austel (now the ACMA) to provide 2G GSM mobile telephony.
 Optus's mobile service launched in May of that year.

 In 2024, Singtel held advanced talks with Brookfield to sell a 20% stake in Optus.
 Brookfield and Singtel were unable to agree on terms, with Singtel claiming afterwards it remained committed to Optus and the Australian market.

+Incidents and controversies

+At 8:00am on 16 July 2008 a wide-ranging outage affected customers in Queensland and Northern NSW.
+Customers of Optus, iiNet, 3 Mobile and Virgin were reported as down.
+Examples of services affected included Brisbane Airport, public transport, hospitals, landlines, ATM's and EFTPOS.
+The fault occurred as a result of a fibre optic cable at Molendinar being severed by earthworks, and the inland fibre path via Stanthorpe had failed the night prior.
+Partial restoration of services occurred at 12:30pm.

+The same cited article also mentions brief detail of 1,800 ADSL and DSL services experiencing an outage in January of the same year due to the carrier's Moorooka exchange.